splitio/flutter-sdk-plugin/splitio/README.md

 # Split Flutter plugin

 ## Overview
-This is the official Flutter plugin designed to work with Split, the platform for controlled rollouts, which serves features to your users via a Split feature flag to manage your complete customer experience.
+This is the official Flutter plugin designed to work with Split, the platform for controlled rollouts, which serves features to your users via feature flags to manage your complete customer experience.

 [![Twitter Follow](https://img.shields.io/twitter/follow/splitsoftware.svg?style=social&label=Follow&maxAge=1529000)](https://twitter.com/intent/follow?screen_name=splitsoftware)